DATA PROTECTION AND PRIVACY NOTICE

 No third party is involved in controlling and processing the information you provide.
 The Group decides how much personal data is needed, for what purposes and how it is processed.

-An annual audit of information assets is carried out by the secretary (Helen Wolf), who is GDPR Officer and responsible for ensuring the security of the data held by H21C.
+An annual audit of information assets is carried out by the GDPR officer, who is responsible for ensuring the security of the data held by H21C.

 How do we process your personal data?

 H21C complies with its GDPR obligations by storing it securely, keeping it up to date and destroying it safely.
-Our membership list and address book are password protected and access and is limited to the Secretary (Helen Wolf) and Membership Secretary.
+Our membership list and address book are password protected and access is limited to the Secretary and Membership Secretary.

 Sharing personal data